 The last two decades have seen a rapid growth in digital technology due to a range of advanced new tools that have transformed how societies function (United Nations (UN), 2020).
-At the centre of this advancement are a range of media and information technologies that provide individuals with the ability exchange information to access and and communicate with others.
-Consequently, there has been a shift in the way many services are delivered, moving towards greater digitisation and 'smartification' (Kaun & Stiernstedt, 2020).
+At the centre of this advancement are a range of media and information technologies that provide individuals with the ability exchange information access and communicate with others.
+Consequently, there has been a shift in the way many services are delivered, greater towards digitisation and 'smartification' (Kaun & Stiernstedt, 2020).